 Cash Funding Support: Farm Adaptation Innovator Program, BC Dairy Association, Pacific Field Corn Association

 In-Kind Support: Agriculture Canada, BC Ministry of Agriculture, BC Forage Council, Holberg Farms, Quality Seeds West, Premier Pacific Seeds

 Project Advisory Committee: Holger Schwitchtenberg (Producer); BC Dairy Association member (producer); Dr. Shabtai Bittman (AAFC); Derek Hunt (AAFC).

 Objective 1: To address climate change scenario with increased annual temperatures, and higher total annual precipitation, which threaten to increase erosion risk, delay spring planting, and lower yield through probability of a shorter growing season with prolonged hot dry periods.
 The adaptation goal is to identify new corn hybrids and winter annual species, which will stabilize and increase overall crop yield and quality per ha of land by exploiting the weather improvements (increased heat units) and mitigating risks.
 We will be identifying corn hybrids suited to late planting and/or early harvesting and that are heat and flooding tolerant and winter crops that are amenable to a range of planting and harvesting dates.

 Corn hybrid and winter annual photos: click here

-Farm demonstation photos: click here
+Farm demonstation of winter annuals photos: click here

 Objective 2: To address climate change scenario of extended hot dry periods during the growing season through judicious use of irrigation that is both profitable and sustainable.